Hexlet/hexlet-friends/INSTALLATION.md

 ```

 - Keep in mind that this will add all repositories of the organization to the database.
 This will take a long time.
-- Keep in mind that the gitahub api has a limit of 5000 requests per hour.
+- Keep in mind that the github api has a limit of 5000 requests per hour.
 If you request data for an organization with a large number of repositories (e.g. Hexlet),
-you will get a 403 error at some point and the data download will stop.
-In general it is not necessary to upload all data for development.
+you will get a 403 error at some point, and the data download will stop.
+In general, it is not necessary to upload all data for development.
 If the work on the task
 is related to a specific repository, you can upload data for a specific repository as described below.

 **By full repository names:**